architdatar/standard_ML_problems/README.md

-# StandardMLProblemIllustration
+# Standard ML Problem Illustration
-EDA and model validation utilities for standard classification and regression problems
+EDA and model validation utilities for standard classification and regression problems.